Schedule Solver

 Research & Discovery

-Once we had a first iteration of a few essential workflows, we held two design feedback sessions at different HCA facilities where nurses could drop in throughout the day and leave comments.
-The participants were very engaged and excited to see us working on improving their scheduling process.
-They were pleased with the direction our solution was taking, with the most frequent requests being to change how we alert of staffing issues, offer a more comprehensive view of all shifts, and to provide an easier method of matching nurses with a needed skill set to an open shift.
-We translated their sticky note suggestions into clear goals for our next iterations.
+Once we had a first iteration of several core workflows, we conducted two design feedback sessions at different HCA facilities.
+Nurses participated by dropping in throughout the day to provide comments.
+The participants were very engaged and expressed enthusiasm for the ongoing efforts to enhance their scheduling process.
+They showed satisfaction with the current trajectory of our solution, with the most common requests being modifications to how staffing issues are communicated, a desire for a more comprehensive overview of all shifts, and an easier method for matching nurses with the requisite skills to open shifts.
+Their handwritten note suggestions were effectively translated into well-defined objectives for subsequent iterations.

 highlight week they are under and show options for best shift